 How does ‘main-stream’ critical scholarship deal with the biblical narratives of the birth of Jesus?

 What follows is based on this article by Helen K. Bond, senior lecturer in New Testament at the University of Aberdeen.
+I also draw on her book The Historical Jesus: A Guide For the Perplexed (HJ).
+A similar line is taken by Rodolfo Galvan Estrada III in this article.

 First, Bond notes that only Matthew and Luke record Jesus’ birth, and their stories are quite different.
 Only Matthew has a star, wise men, King Herod, and the slaughter of infants around Bethlehem.
 And only Luke has a census, a stable, angels, and shepherds [except that Luke does not have a stable, although he does have a manger!]